SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1_Developed_Playout_Engine.md

 ## About

-The MX1 Developed Playout Engine driver uses SNMP communication to poll the different host DNS/host IPs.
+The MX1 Developed Playout Engine connector uses SNMP communication to poll the different host DNS/host IPs.

 ### Version Info